MLB Extra Innings: United States

 Game broadcasts of a major league team in its home market are blacked out in that area if the same game is on the Extra Innings schedule.
 In most cases, these games can be seen locally on a broadcast or cable/satellite network.
 (If both feeds are available, as noted above, they are both blacked out.)

 Games broadcast exclusively on ESPN are not available on Extra Innings.
 Beginning in the 2014 season, Fox broadcasts not shown on a local affiliate are available on Extra Innings.

 Chicago Cubs and Chicago White Sox games formerly broadcast nationally via WGN America but still shown on WGN-TV in the Chicago area were available through the DirecTV version of Extra Innings from 2015-19.
 This also was the case for Cubs games televised by WLS-TV.

 ESPN has exclusive broadcast rights for Sunday evening games.
 Any game starting after 5:10 p.m.
 Eastern on Sundays will not be broadcast on MLB Extra Innings.
 ESPN also televises a number of other games throughout the week.
 These, however, are not blacked out.

-In North Carolina, Time Warner persistently refuses to carry the Mid-Atlantic Sports Network (MASN), which means all Washington Nationals and Baltimore Orioles games - home and away - are blacked out because MLB includes the state in those teams' broadcast territory.